jvanverth/essentialmath/src/README_LINUX.txt

 * To rebuild a specific demo application, change directories to that demo's subdirectory under /Examples/Ch* and build as described below.

-* To build, note that Linux is the default platform.
-To build any part of the code for Linux, use the following commands in the desired build directory:
+* To build any part of the code for Linux, use the following commands in the desired build directory:

 * For release builds: